getsentry/snuba/README.md

 Settings are found in `settings.py`

-- `CLICKHOUSE_SERVER` : The HTTP endpoint for the clickhouse service.
+- `CLICKHOUSE_SERVER` : The endpoint for the clickhouse service.
 - `CLICKHOUSE_TABLE` : The clickhouse table name.

 ## Tests